filip-husnik/pseudofinder/README.md

 8. Sometimes ORFs are predicted by mistake on the opposite strand (e.g. in GC-rich genomes), check regions with ORFS with no blastP hits by blastX.

 Please suggest any additional features here: [https://github.com/filip-husnik/pseudo-finder/issues].

+## Citing Pseudofinder

+Pseudofinder is developed by: <br>
+Mitch Syberg-Olsen & Filip Husnik <br>
+University of British Columbia, Vancouver, Canada

+This project still a work in progress, so there is no official publication.
+If it was useful for your work, you can cite it as: M. Syberg-Olsen & F. Husnik 2018: Pseudofinder, GitHub repository: https://github.com/filip-husnik/pseudo-finder/.

+Please also cite various dependencies used by Pseudofinder.